 So what is that escape?
 At Be in Health®, we call them the 8Rs to freedom.
 We Recognize the sin or iniquity.
-We take Responsibility for listening to it and agreeing with it.
+Then we take Responsibility for listening to it and agreeing with it.
 We Repent to God for allowing it to rule in our lives.
 We Renounce it.
-We Remove it – telling it to go in Jesus’ name.
+Then we Remove it – telling it to go in Jesus’ name.
 Next, we Resist it (this is saying “No” to the programmed ways of thinking and participating with the Holy Spirit to develop new pathways of thought that line up with God’s Word).
-Then we get to Rejoice in our new freedom and the fruit of it and finally, we can Restore others too!
+Then we get to Rejoice in our new freedom and the fruit of it.
+Finally, we can Restore others too!

 These are the tools that the Word offers us in order to help us to apprehend our freedom and overcome the enemy in a very real way.
 If we have received the gift of salvation already and have received the power of the Holy Spirit in our lives through the Baptism of the Holy Spirit, these gifts are at our disposal to use whenever necessary.